Get

 Temperament & Intelligence of the Maltese 🧠

 Maltese are naturally eager to please and have an amicable, if gregarious, charm that can win just about anyone over.
 They’re smarter than they let on and sometimes have a wicked sense of humor that’ll keep you on your toes.
 Despite all that, Maltese will go where you go.
-They’re happy to be a couch potato snuggled up on the couch or trot alongside you on some light walks.
+They’re happy to be a couch potato snuggled up on the couch or trot alongside you on a light walk.

 Are These Dogs Good for Families? 👪